NativeScript/NativeScript/CONTRIBUTING.md

 * Before you submit your PR make sure:
     * Rebase your changes to the latest master.
-    * All unit test are green for both Android and IOS.
+    * All unit test are green for both Android and iOS.
 Check [running unit tests](DevelopmentWorkflow.md#running-unit-tests).
     * Tslint is passing (run `npm run tslint` in the root of the repo).

 * Push your fork and [submit a pull request](https://github.com/NativeScript/NativeScript/compare).
 Please fill in the Pull Request template - it will help us better understand the PR and increase the chances of it getting merged quickly.